MicrosoftDocs/dynamics-365-unified-operations-public/articles/fin-ops-core/dev-itpro/sysadmin/archive-overview.md

 ## Next steps

-- Install the required add-in and enable the features you need as described in [Set up record archiving](archive-setup.md)
+- Install the required add-in and enable the features you need as described in [Set up the archive solution](archive-setup.md)
 - [Extend the archive solution to support custom tables and fields](archive-customizations.md)
 - [Archive general ledger data](archive-general-ledger.md)
 - [Archive sales orders](archive-sales-orders.md)